saritahub/practice-golden-square/phase-two/03-single-method/exercise-two.md

 #1 - Checks if the sentence starts with a capital letter
 expect(grammar_check("Hey")).to eq(true)

-# 2 - Checks if the sentence ends with a punctation mark
-expect(grammar_check("hey!")).to eq(true)

-# 3 - Checks if the sentence starts with a capital letter and ends with a punctuation mark
+# 2 - Checks if the sentence ends with a punctuation mark
 expect(grammar_check("Hey!")).to eq(true)

+# 2 - Checks if the sentence starts with a capital letter and ends with a punctuation mark
+expect(grammar_check("Hey there!")).to eq(true)

+# 3 - Fails if the sentence does not start with a capital letter
+expect(grammar_check("hey!")).to eq(false)

+# 4 - Fails if the sentence does not end with a punctuation mark
+expect(grammar_check("Hey")).to eq(false)

+# 4 - Fails if the sentence does not start with a capital letter and end with a punctuation mark
+expect(grammar_check("hey")).to eq(false)

 # EDGE CASES - not a string